cysouw/diathesis/text/c09_adverbials.md

 a.
 Ich habe den Laden leer gekauft. \
    (= Ich habe den Laden, der ganz leer war, gekauft.)
 b.
 Ich habe den Laden leergekauft. \
-   (= Ich habe Produkte im Laden gekauft mit dem Resultat, dass der Laden leer ist.)
+   (= Ich habe alle Produkte im Laden gekauft mit dem Resultat, dass der Laden leer ist.)
 :::

 This semantic difference is typically, though not consistently, reflected in German orthography by separating the depictive from the verb with a space.
 However, German authors are far from consistent in this respect.
 For example, a quick search for resultative *trockenschleudern* 'to spin until dry' in the ~~DWDS~~ corpus resulted in five examples with a space (*trocken schleudern*) and eight examples without a space (*trockenschleudern*) without any obvious difference in meaning between the two groups.

 There are various diagnostic differences between the depictive [@last a] and the resultative [@last b] interpretation.
 First, the widespread orthographic separation for depictives (and the orthographic univerbation of resultatives) is actually a consequence of differences in the prosodic structure, as depictive *ˈleer ˈkaufen* [@last a] has two separate stress domains, while resultative *ˈleerˌkaufen* [@last b] has only a single stress domain.
 For linguistically naive speakers of German this feels like there is a litte pause after depictives, but not after resultatives.

 Second, with some verbs the accusative object in the resultative interpretation is a completely new role for the main lexical verb, like with *leerkaufen* 'to buy' [@last].
 To be precise, in the depictive interpretation [@last a], the *Laden* 'shop' is the buyee (i.e. the object of the buying).
 In this interpretation it is the shop itself that is being bought.
 In contrast, in the resultative interpretation [@last b] it is not the *Laden* 'shop' that is being bought, but the items inside the shop.
 The accusative object *den Laden* 'shop' is the encompassing location where the buying is taking place (see [@sec:adverbial-applicative-leer]).
-The addition of such a new role can lead to the introduction of accusative constituents for otherwise intransitive verbs, like *fischen* 'to fish' [@next a] or *niesen* 'to sneeze [@next b], see [@sec:adverbial-applicative].
+The addition of such a new role can lead to the introduction of accusative constituents for otherwise intransitive verbs, like *fischen* 'to fish' [@next a] or *niesen* 'to sneeze' [@next b], see [@sec:adverbial-applicative].
 A diagnostic corollary to this semantic interpretation for intransitive verbs is the fact that those resultatives cannot be left out [@next c,d].

 ::: ex
 a.
 Ich habe den Teich leergefischt.